ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-2.0/eth-1.0-to-2.0-migration.md

 ## Introduction

 There are two important factors to consider when it comes to migrating from the Eth 1.0 chain to the Eth 2.0 chain.
-First, we have the need to migrate existing Ether over and secondly, we have to transition the state of the chain over.
+First, we have the need to migrate existing ether over and secondly, we have to transition the state of the chain over.

 ## Ether Migration

-The current proposal is that in [Phase 0](./eth-2.0-phases#phase-0-beacon-chain), users on the Eth 1.0 chain will be able to lock their Ether up in a contract and will be credited with that same amount of Ether on the Beacon Chain in Eth 2.0.
-At that point, they can stake that Ether and begin to earn rewards on the Eth 2.0 chain.
-However, there is also some community interest in creating a two way bridge for that Ether between the 1.0 and 2.0 chains.
+The current proposal is that in [Phase 0](./eth-2.0-phases#phase-0-beacon-chain), users on the Eth 1.0 chain will be able to lock their ether up in a contract and will be credited with that same amount of ether on the Beacon Chain in Eth 2.0.
+At that point, they can stake that ether and begin to earn rewards on the Eth 2.0 chain.
+However, there is also some community interest in creating a two way bridge for that ether between the 1.0 and 2.0 chains.
 Pros and cons of each bridge are found below.

 **One-way bridge**